 - 1. Open the LP gas tank valve by turning fully counterclockwise - 2.
-Move the thermostat temperature selector from OFF position and place to desired temperature. - 3.
-Furnace fan will start to blow immediately after setting thermostat.

-- 4. After about 30 seconds, the furnace burner will light. - 5.
+Move the thermostat temperature selector to Heat position and press the Temperature Selector to set desired temperature. - 3.
+Furnace fan will start to blow immediately after setting thermostat. - 4.
+After about 30 seconds, the furnace burner will light. - 5.
 The furnace will now cycle off and on automatically as the thermostat demands just like a household furnace.